rpajanssen/api-test-examples/springboot-karate/README.md

 I just wanna run it: `mvn clean integration-test`

-Generated tests will be in the target folder and will be automatically run with the traditional surefire reports as output.

 # How to add Spring Cloud Contract to your Spring Boot project?